GoogleChrome/chromium-dashboard/README.md

 ### Run the local test server

-Start the local test server in the root project directory using the Google App Engine Python SDK:

-    dev_appserver.py .
+Download the Google App Engine Python SDK launcher.
+Open the launcher and run the app in the main repo directory.

 ### LICENSE